ifralou/RestAPI-with-HATEOAS/README.md

-# RestApiTry
+# RestAPI with HATEOAS

-to be continued
+Experimenting with a hypermedia approach to APIs using Springboot and Java.